 Just like that, Thanksgiving weekend is upon us.
 And in case you haven’t heard, everyone is pranking their family members about microwaving a turkey.
 It’s absolutely hilarious.
-TBH, we could all use a little comic relief this time of year. 😉
+To be honest, we could all use a little comic relief this time of year.

 Whether you’re hosting Thanksgiving dinner, housing relatives, or traveling across the country, there’s no time like the present to be mindful.
 Yes — we’re talking mindfulness today.
 The busyness of the holidays is inevitable.
 We all know this.
 But the more you focus on your busyness, the less manageable (and more chaotic) Thanksgiving will be.
 For example, I bet you were recently staring at your rather long to-do list, wondering how everything is going to get done in time.
-You’re busy, I get it.
-But guess what?
-What’s meant to get done will get done.
+Ultimately, what’s meant to get done will get done.
 No will notice your non-Pinterest-worthy decorations, imperfect charcuterie, and store-bought cranberry sauce.
-No one will notice that you didn’t have time to hand paint place cards.
-At the end of the day, only two things matter this weekend: gathering loved ones and being thankful.
+No one will notice that you didn’t have time to hand paint name cards.
+At the end of the day, only two things matter this weekend: gathering with loved ones and being thankful.

 On that note, worrying about how many carbs you’re going to eat and the number of pounds you’re going to gain is not part of the agenda.
-Capiche?
 Unfortunately, the concept of overindulgence is nearly unavoidable this time of year.
-People get alllll wrapped up in it.
+People get all wrapped up in it.
 You probably have a friend, colleague, or family member who is on a pre-Thanksgiving diet.
 Or you know someone anxiously awaiting juice cleanse season.
-And I can guarantee you’ve already come across diet-related messages on social media. *Cue eye-roll.* I mean, can a person just have his or her pie and eat it too?
-Come November, diet culture has a field day.
+And I can guarantee you’ve already come across diet-related messages on social media Come November, diet culture has a field day.
 The media is able capitalize on the busyness of the holidays, while reminding you that your aunt’s buttery mashed potatoes are the antithesis of health.
-Ugh.

 Without further ado, I’m here to offer a few tips to help you enjoy a mindful, less stressful, and nourishing Thanksgiving.
 Deep breaths and hugs, friends.

 Fill up your cup, first.
 This may seem counterintuitive, but I firmly believe that you must take care of yourself before taking care of others.
 This is what I call mindful self-care.
-Think of it like the oxygen mask sitch on an airplane — put on your mask before helping your seat mate.
-It sounds simple, but many of us neglect our “me” time.
-So, set aside 30 mintes for a solo walk, a morning meditation, or something that puts dollars in your endorphin bank.
+Think of it like the oxygen mask situation on an airplane — put on your mask before helping your seat mate.
+It sounds simple, but many of us neglect our ‘me’ time.
+So, set aside 30 minutes for a solo walk, a morning meditation, or something that puts dollars in your endorphin bank.
 Brew yourself a cup of coffee before everyone else wakes up.
-Squeeze in a yoga class (and for the love of God, don’t wear your Apple watch or calorie-tracking device).
-Otherwise, maybe donating to your local homeless shelter fills up your cup.
-Whatever floats your boat.
 Ultimately, set aside non-negotiable time for what makes you feel good.

 Reframe your thoughts.
 You will probably experience less-than-ideal circumstances this season.
 There are things that will happen (and things that will be said) that will be out of your control.
 Simply having this awareness is key.
 Delayed flights, dreary weather, slow Lyft drivers, and political rants will test your mindfulness.
 However, remember that you are in control of your actions.
 You can control how you react.
 Staying even-keeled requires you to take a few deep breaths, know that nothing is perfect, and that life will go on.
 Laugh about it, if necessary.
 Lastly, instead of complaining about the person you’re forced to sit next to at dinner, just be thankful you have people to be with.

-Do what you can, with what you can.
+Do what you can, with what you have.
 In other words, make the most of whatever your situation may be.
 You might not love (nor see eye-to-eye with) every person you’re with.
 That’s normal.
-However, instead of putting your mental energy toward disliking a family member because he or she voted for _______, channel that energy into something more constructive.
+However, instead of putting your mental energy toward disliking a family member because of his or her political views, channel that energy into something more constructive.
 Part of being mindful means allocating your energy wisely.

 Alright, that’s all I’ve got.
 We’re headed to Dallas to spend time with my in-laws, and I can’t wait.
 Whatever you’re doing — and wherever you’re going — I hope you have a wonderful Thanksgiving.